microsoft/azure-api-management-monetization/documentation/deployment-details.md

 - The address API
 - The billing API

-The overall configuration of these APIs is also defined in [apiConfiguration/config.yaml](../apiConfiguration/config.yaml).
+The resources for these APIs are also defined as part of the Bicep templates, in [templates/apimmonetization-apis-billing.bicep](../templates/apimmonetization-apis-billing.bicep) and [templates/apimmonetization-apis-address.bicep](../templates/apimmonetization-apis-address.bicep).

-We can see that each API is linked to specific products.
+The links between APIs and products are defined in [templates/apimmonetization-productAPIs.bicep](../templates/apimmonetization-productAPIs.bicep).

 #### Address API